On Madison, Wisconsin And Overture Center’s Premier Silent Movie Series

-Spending countless hours talking with Carter about the theater experience of the silent movie era, Lienau gleaned invaluable technical details – everything from the lighting to the proscenium “arch” framing the stage and screen – and received advice and answers to numerous questions on performance and presentation.
+Spending countless hours talking with Carter about the theater experience of the silent movie era, Lienau gleaned invaluable technical details – everything from the lighting to the proscenium “arch” framing the stage and screen – and received advice on and answers to numerous questions regarding performance and presentation.
 The weekend program of three silent films presented in October of 1983 included Rudolf Valentino in The Son of the Sheik (1926), Douglas Fairbanks in The Thief of Baghdad (’24), and Buster Keaton in Steamboat Bill, Jr. (’28); ALL accompanied by Carter on the Grand Barton.
 With little in the way of promotion beyond word of mouth, the event drew over 1,500 people within the 2-day period.

 Three years later the inaugural event grew into the Civic Center and Oscar Mayer Theater’s “Sounds of Silents” series, which ran from 1986 to 1998.
-Presenting 2 – 6 silent movies per year, the “sounds” of the silent movie era were accompanied on the grand instrument by a revolving roster of theater organ masters including Carter, Carter’s protege Christian Elliott, local organist, and son of a long-time UW music professor, R. Cameron Monschein, noted preservationist Dennis James, and many distinguished others.
+Presenting 2 – 6 silent movies per year, the “sounds” of the silent movie era were accompanied on the grand instrument by a revolving roster of theater organ masters including Carter; Carter’s protege Christian Elliott; local organist, and son of a long-time UW music professor, R. Cameron Monschein; noted preservationist Dennis James; and many distinguished others.
 Since 1998, the series has grown to include vintage-style performances preceding the movie – from jugglers and acrobats to choral groups and string bands – and was re-named “Duck Soup Cinema” in honor of the greatest vaudeville act in American history, the Marx Brothers.

 In the years since the venue has reclaimed its original name of the Capitol Theater, attendance has also grown beyond the core of local silent movie fans – along with community sponsorship, door prizes, and general fun – to include children and their parents who thrill to the sights, sounds, and performance styles of yesteryear.